dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ### The hydratable component's parent must ensure it's a single child

 This is an unfortunate trade-off of the current marker api.
-However, my [v2 idea][v2_idea] should solve this.

 ~~~html
 <main>